 - Live in trust, love, and openness rather than fear, grasping, and separation;

-- Give tangible expression to our gratitude for all that supports our lives;
+- Give tangible expression to our gratitude for all that we receive;

 - Participate in a world where gratitude, connection, and generosity keep the wheel turning.